Skip to navigation

 2 Though some would suggest that the Ganges has more of a kick than alcohol – it certainly has more living matter in it than real ale.

 3 Harishchandra is smaller, but it does have an electric crematorium and a resident sadhu whose penance (for goodness only knows what) is to eat bits of flesh as they roll out of the toaster.
-This is accepted here; the lowest of the low jobs is to deal with cremations, so the sadhu has effectively lowered himself as low as he can, like all good penitents.
-Makes a change from standing on your head for 12 years or going on hunger strike, both of which are far more sensible, of course.
+This behaviour is accepted here; the lowest of the low jobs is to deal with cremations, so the sadhu has effectively lowered himself as low as he can, like all good penitents.
+It makes a change from standing on your head for 12 years or going on hunger strike, or indeed any of the other sadhu penances out there.

 4 And you can see why they do use it.
-On the train through Bihar, one of India's poorest and most densely populated states, I saw children bathing in pools so stagnant I had to look twice to determine whether it was water or not.
-People have to wash, and I suppose if there's a river there, they're going to use it.
-It sure beats stagnant pools.
+On the train through Bihar, one of India's poorest and most densely populated states, I saw children bathing in pools so stagnant that I had to look twice to determine whether or not it was water.
+People have to wash, and if there's a river there, they're going to use it.
+It sure beats bathing in stagnant pools.

-5 About 100km west of Varanasi, where the Ganges meets the Yamuna.
+5 Allahabad is about 100km west of Varanasi, where the Ganges meets the Yamuna.

 6 Noticing in the process that monkeys sit exactly like Indians, crouched down on flat feet (something westerners would also do if we used squat toilets).
 Luckily the monkeys ended up being interesting conversationalists, even if a little too temperamental and over keen to bare their teeth and lunge, so there was no repeat of Gunung Rinjani's unpleasantness.